 Unidirectional links are no rare occurrence, such as is known from wireless multi-hop networks.
-If an RPL Router receives a DIO on such a unidirectional link, and selects the originator of the DIO as parent, that would be a bad choice: unicast traffic in the upward direction would be lost.
+Preliminary results from a test-bed of AMI (Automated Metering Infrastructure) devices using 950MHz radio interfaces, and with a total of 22 links, show that 36% of these links are unidirectional.
+If an RPL Router receives a DIO on such an unidirectional link, and selects the originator of the DIO as parent, which would be a bad choice: unicast traffic in the upward direction would be lost.
 If the RPL Router had verified the bidirectionality of links, it might have selected a better parent, to which it has a bidirectional link.